History of Crestview

 In 1950, the members of the community decided to form a city.
 The name chosen was Crestview.
 In November, 1950, Campbell County Circuit Judge Ray Murphy approved the incorporation of the City of Crestview.
 The first elected city officials were: William Toner, Charles Raming, Wilbur Lancaster, Blaine Marz and Edward Storer.
 William Toner was selected as Mayor by the Trustees.
 Dr. Howard Kaaurish was Police Judge; Mrs. Clyde Wilemon, Treasurer; Walter Ashmore, Marshall; Erwin Smith, Tax Assessor; and Mrs. Robert Williams, Clerk.

-from the City of Crestview's web site, which, as near as I can determine, as of March 3, 2014, is defunct.
+from the City of Crestview's web site, which, as near as we can determine, as of March 3, 2014, is defunct.